‘All In Seattle’ effort to help nonprofits, aid agencies during coronavirus crisis raises $27 million

 That number could include thousands of children relying on free or reduced-cost lunches at school that now are at home.
 Or families of those who lose their jobs as companies downsize or close due to the economic downturn.

-It’s the looming specter of mass job loss that’s kept Northwest Harvest’s Hamilton on her toes all month, mapping out logistics for what’s ahead.
+The looming specter of mass job loss has kept Northwest Harvest’s Hamilton on her toes all month, mapping out logistics for what’s ahead.

 Northwest Harvest had to close its Sodo Community Market out of social distancing concerns.
 But by midmonth, volunteers and staff had begun distributing prepackaged food for pickup to those willing to line up outside for it and retrieve it at a safe distance.